 So what are your odds of winning the jackpot?
-As it turns out, they’re not so good.
-Although the exact odds depend on many factors, let’s look at a couple of examples.
+As it turns out, they're not so good.
+Although the exact odds depend upon many factors, let's look at a couple of examples.

 If the odds are so bad, why do so many people spend money on lottery tickets?
 That's a great question.
 For most, it appears to be the entertainment factor of taking a chance and indulging the fantasy of getting rich quickly.

 So should you spend money on lottery tickets?
 There are, after all, people who win big money.
 In 2007, two people split a $390 million Mega Millions jackpot, the world's largest jackpot ever.

 However, the odds against that happening to you are astronomical…literally.
 According to figures from the National Weather Service, you're over 20,000 times more likely to be struck by lightning at some point in your lifetime than you are to win the Mega Millions jackpot.